-Pete Carroll regrets Seahawks didn’t sign Colin Kaepernick, says another NFL team is interested in him now
+Pete Carroll regrets fact Seahawks didn’t sign Colin Kaepernick, says another team is interested in him now

 But Carroll also said he did not think the Seahawks would sign Kaepernick now because the Seahawks like their quarterback situation, though he didn’t rule out that circumstances down the road could mean the team might be interested later.

-Carroll also said the Seahawks never asked Kaepernick about whether he planned to continue kneeling for the anthem when it talked to him in 2018, despite reports at the time stating the team did.
+Carroll also said the Seahawks never asked Kaepernick, 32, about whether he planned to continue kneeling for the anthem when it talked to him in 2018, despite reports at the time stating the team did.

-And Carroll also said he received a call on Thursday from a representative of another team about Kaepernick, which he said shows that an NFL team is interested in signing Kaeperick, though Carroll said he would not specify which team.
+And Carroll also said he received a call on Thursday from a representative of another team about Kaepernick, which he said shows that an NFL team is interested in signing Kaepernick, though Carroll said he would not specify which team.

 All of Carroll’s comments came when he talked to reporters who cover the Seahawks via Zoom on Thursday in what was his first general meeting with the media since the NFL draft in April.